 Whether or not you observe Passover, this is a great time to create and learn about the Seder plate and what it means during this Jewish holiday season.
-Celebrated this year from sunset on 22 April to 30 April (or nightfall of the 29th if you're in Israel), Passover celebrates the story of the exodus of the Israelites from Egypt.
+Celebrated this year from sunset on 19th April to 27th April, Passover celebrates the story of the exodus of the Israelites from Egypt.

 The Passover Seder marks the beginning of Passover and involves the creation of the Seder plate, which contains six items that retell the story of the Passover.